 The Minister for Transport, Eamon Ryan TD has announced a renewed eSPSV grant scheme for taxi drivers and hackney's.
 This scheme, previously available with €1M of government funding, has been increased to €15M in 2021 allowing for increased grants for small public service vehicle (SPSV) owners.

-Taxi drivers purchasing an EV from Windsor can now claim up to €20,000 in grants against a new Nissan LEAF or Renault ZOE when they scrap their old, high mileage petrol or diesel vehicle.
+Taxi drivers purchasing an EV from Windsor can now claim up to €20,000 in grants against a new electric vehicle when they scrap their old, high mileage petrol or diesel vehicle.
 Furthermore, if they upgrade to a wheelchair-accessible model, a further €2,500 is available.

 When Dublin taxi driver Paul Clooney told his work colleagues that he was going to ditch his diesel taxi after twenty years and make the switch to a Nissan LEAF EV he was greeted with the same response - ‘you’ll never make it work’.

 As a taxi driver working 12 hour days, driving up to 2,000 kilometres during working weeks and an average of 70,000 kilometres a year, Paul was not surprised when his fellow drivers at Gala Cabs in Lucan challenged him on the wisdom of buying a 100% electric vehicle for use as a taxi.